mmoessler/illustration-statistical-concepts/README.md

 ##### Bernoulli distribution and sample average

-This illustration shows the effect of changing the sample size \(n\) and the probability of success \(p\) of the Bernoulli distribution on the sampling distribution of the sample average as estimator for mean of the Bernoulli distribution.
+This illustration shows the effect of changing the sample size $n$ and the probability of success $p$ of the Bernoulli distribution on the sampling distribution of the sample average as estimator for mean of the Bernoulli distribution.

 ```